Bring on the multitudes with a multitude of fishes:

 You wouldn't get that kind of treatment if you defected to Russia, so use your time wisely.
 Only when safely contained, looked after, but working unfettered, can you really crack it wide open.
 If Pollock had been medicated and under house arrest, with an alcohol-detecting bracelet, he might still be alive.
 If you care.

 Usually the flights of fancy --the imagination of the artist whimsy--bother me, but not here when Leonardo's identity is so fluid.
-As his suffocatingly bourgeois capitalist girlfriend Flavia, Redgrave is the perfect blend of depressive neediness, where the relationship is one of an artistic egocentric person trying to be nice and involve the other in his/her aesthetically rip-roaring child's eye view of the world, one where, like kids with toy army men, size is a matter of perspective (children can easily enlarge the small and shrink the large in their imagination, like Alice eating mushroom stems in order to match the height of each new character).
+As his suffocatingly bourgeois capitalist girlfriend Flavia, Redgrave is the perfect blend of depressive neediness and reminds me of three of my own past loves; their relationship is one of an artistic egocentric person trying to be nice and involve the other in his/her aesthetically rip-roaring child's eye view of the world, where--like kids with toy army men--size is a matter of dilating and contracting perspective (children can easily enlarge the small and shrink the large in their imagination, like Alice eating mushroom stems in order to match the height of each new character).
 It's the zone where mania, spiritual enlightenment, and madness intersect and liberate consciousness from the old self's locked parameters,

 But your old lady, man, she's still locked up in her old self's parameters, and she says you can't go out to play with your friends, because she wants to stay with you, like a dwarf star albatross anchor of bore-o-drome.
 She can't follow you into that zone of play, so she can only try to lure you back out of it, which makes her seem suddenly small, shallow, pathetic, and irritating--in ways impossible to alter via the aforementioned spatial perception flux.